karloskalcium/plex_linter/README.md

 - Duplicate artists (for artists that have been split)
 - Tracks without titles (sometimes Plex metadata deletes track titles)
 - Tracks linked to artists with Plex metadata that differ from what the MP3 tags say (requires running on the plex server and using the `--local` flag)
+  - Note that the linter only works for music libraries currently

 ## Setup